 Have a young golf enthusiast?
-Right next to Asbury Splash Park, Asbury Eighteen Mini-Golf offers one of the shore’s better mini-golf courses, but we’ll let you be the judge of that after playing on all the courses in our guide to NJ mini golf courses.
-A round of golf costs $6 for kids, $8 for adults.
+Right next to Asbury Splash Park, Asbury Eighteen Mini Golf offers one of the shore’s better mini-golf courses, but we’ll let you be the judge of that after playing on all the courses in our guide to NJ mini golf courses.
+A round of golf costs $9 for kids and $11 for adults.

 RELATED: Best Jersey Shore Beaches for Families: Sandy Hook to Cape May

-Another attraction centrally located on the boardwalk, Silverball Arcade, works as a sudden rain go-to option, with a legit collection of throwback pinball machines, current games, and vintage video games.
-One hour is $12.50, but a half day pass is $15.
+Another attraction centrally located on the boardwalk, Silverball Arcade sparkles as a sudden rain go-to option, with a legit collection of throwback pinball machines, current games, and vintage video games.
+One hour is $15.00, but a half-day pass is $17.50.
 They also serve a simple menu of snacks, so you never need to leave.
-Just outside the arcade you'll find small, quarter-operated rides for toddlers and preschoolers, including a small train, a purple dinosaur, and a pair of cars.
+Just outside the arcade you'll find small, quarter-operated rides for toddlers and preschoolers, including a small train and a pair of cars.

 RELATED: Family Amusement and Water Parks Guide

 Celebrate July 4th with fireworks on the beach.
 Fireworks also hit Asbury over Memorial Day weekend.

 Fun Free Things to Do in Asbury Park with Kids

 Probably the inspiration for the famous Bruce Springsteen song (a.k.a.
 "Sandy"), Asbury Park has its own Fourth of July celebration, complete with a brilliant firework display.
 There is no better place to watch fireworks with kids than from the beach.